Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 unmodified test suite was used for acceptance testing.
-The evaluation script compared each proposed solution's test results with results from testing the "gold" patch that was developed by a human to correctly solve the issue.
+The evaluation script compared each proposed solution's test results with results from testing the "gold" patch that was developed by a human to correctly resolve the issue.
 If they matched, the proposed solution correctly resolved the issue.

 These acceptance tests were only ever run outside of aider and the benchmark harness, and only to compute statistics about the correctly resolved instances.
-They were never run, used, or even visible during aider's attempts to solve the problems.
+They were never run, used, or even visible during aider's attempts to resolve the problems.

 Aider correctly resolved 107 out of 570 SWE Bench instances that were benchmarked, or 18.8%.